THE LOST ART OF LETTER WRITING

 A Day in the Life

-One way to introduce ourselves and discover each other’s lives is to simply describe a day in your life this last week.
+One way to introduce ourselves and discover each other is to simply describe a day in your life this last week.
 Both the basic routines, as well as something that made your week.
 Or a setback.
-Then ask your new friend to tell you about a day in their life inside the facility.
+Ask your new friend for the same.
 Our worlds are different in many ways at this point.
 Let’s learn.

 A Turning Point

 Those leaving the underground are very aware of the need to “change” their lives.
 Was there a point in your story when you faced yourself in the mirror and knew something had to change?
 Maybe you weren’t on hard drugs or in prison, but do you have a turning point (not just when you came to faith)?
 What struggles did you face?
-Then ask your new friend if they had a moment when they knew they wanted to change.
+How many tries did it take?

 Laughter

-What makes us laugh is often layered with story about us.
+What makes us laugh is often layered within stories about us.
 What made you laugh this week?
-Share that.
-Ask your friend to share a story of what made them laugh this week.

 Shadows

-Often people writing to those locked up share something difficult that they’ve never shared with family or friends in church.
+Often people writing to those locked up share something heavy—something that they’ve never shared with family or friends in church.
 This is powerful.
-A chance to share past or present struggles outside the “nice” bounds of church, not be judged by someone, and model to them our own imperfect humanity.
+A chance to share past or present struggles outside the “nice” bounds of church, not be judged and avoided, and model to them our own imperfect humanity.
 See what happens.
 (Here’s a prompt if you’re stuck: “What was the worst day in your life?
-I want to tell you about mine…”)
+I want to tell you about mine…”).

 TECHNICAL STUFF

-Make sure you address your envelopes with their DOC number and your full name on the front.
-Like this.
+Make sure you address your envelopes with your full name and their DOC number on the front.

 Simple envelopes and paper only—typed or handwritten.
-Adhesive, glitter, fancy cards are rejected.
+Adhesive, glitter, fancy cards are often rejected.
+NO extra design or flourish on the envelope, please; they hate that.

 PHOTOS

 We strongly encourage you to send photos as often as you can.
-Photos from the outside are gold for men and women inside prison.
+Photos from the outside are gold for our friends inside prison.
 Here are the basic guidelines:

-• Write your friend’s LAST NAME and DOC NUMBER on the back of each photo you stick into the envelope.
+Write your friend’s LAST NAME and DOC NUMBER on the back of each photo you stick into the envelope… and on every letter.

 EMAIL IN PRISON